-Guidelines on the tenure track career path
+Tenure track career path

-Tenure track procedure
+Tenure track guidelines

 - In case the applicants do not meet the requirements, the recruitment will not take place, the continuation period is not granted, or the person is not appointed to a permanent position.